 This document extends the SHAKEN framework beyond authentication of only the telephone number identity to include the name of the calling party displayed to the called party, typically in the form of a string.
 It also discusses the use of [draft-ietf-stir-passport-rcd] which defines a PASSporT [RFC8225] extension for enhanced calling party data such as name, address, photos, logos, and other information that may be extended in the future. [draft-ietf-stir-passport-rcd] enables the secure, verified transport of data relevant to the calling party to be passed to the called party device and displayed to the called user.

 There are various ways the calling name data is transmitted to the called party device today.
 This document will discuss how the SHAKEN framework can be extended to provide validation of this calling name data before it is conveyed to the called party device.
 Additionally, similar transmission and verification models will be discussed for newer RCD types of data.

+Note: This specification does not incorporate the third-party service model described in [draft-ietf-stir-passport-rcd], but recognizes it as a future consideration.

 SHAKEN CNAM and RCD Model Overview

 Conventional Calling Name (CNAM) which has been in use for many years in the telephone network from analog to digital telephones has provided the ability to display a 15-character string to the called party in a telephone call.
 The 15-character string is used to display a caller or company name corresponding to the calling party.
 CNAM data can be retrieved from CNAM databases.